fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 1. It is an object that represents the view of your component
 2. **It is not the data that comes from the server**, in fact, this may be part of it
 3. It can have as many levels as you need
 4. **It is immutable**.
-When we need to update a property, we don't change it directly but create a new object with the modified property.
+When you need to update a property, you don’t change it directly but create a new object with the modified property.

 ## Not all Angular apps need NgRx or NGSX

-Most Angular **applications do not need a full-blown state management system**.
+Most Angular applications **do not need a full-blown state management system**.
 It is best to manage the state at the component level before implementing a more complex app-level solution like NgRx or NGSX.

 ![Not all Angular apps need NgRx or NGSX](001-tweet.png)